 John Leguizamo Wraps Up Solo Show on BroadwayOn February 25, 2018, Latin History for Morons played its final performance at Studio 54, where it had been running since its first preview on October 19, followed by its opening on November 15.
 This one-man show allowed Leguizamo to flex his signature versatility and physicality, in a comedic satirical portrayal of a history lesson.
 The show was a critical and financial success, as it became the first straight play to recoup its capitalization in the 2017 to 2018 Broadway season.

-was extended for three weeks early on in the run, and upon closing, it had played 127 performances, including previews.
-While the show received mixed reviews, this polarizing effect did not lessen the audience appeal.
-Deadline and Access Atlanta loved the show, while the New York Times was very critical, and other critics such as AM NY and Newsday were more on the fence.
+This one-man show was directed by Tony Taccone, who has made a name for helming solo shows including Wishful Drinking (Carrie Fisher), and Bridge & Tunnel (Sarah Jones).
+Due to strong sales, Morons was extended for three weeks; upon closing, it had played 127 performances.
+The mixed reviews did not lessen audience appeal.
+Deadline and Access Atlanta loved the show, and AM NY and Newsday were more on the fence.
 The New York Times found him to be too “exaggerated,” but Deadline complimented him as an “incomparable mimic.”
-Nevertheless, the low running costs and high energy of Leguizamo’s zany performance allowed the show to recoup its investment and enter profits before the end of the run.
+The low running costs and high energy of Leguizamo’s zany performance allowed the show to recoup its investment and enter profits before closing.